 Skip to contents

-This function calculates the number of occurrences of a specific drug class in the data frame.
+This function calculates the number of occurrences of a specific drug class in a data frame.
 The calculation is based on custom conditions specified by the user.

 Usage